reginaldFerland/bdh/README.md

 ```

 See the `tests/` directory for test documentation and the `examples/` directory for advanced training scripts.

+**Training Logs**: All training runs automatically log to date-stamped files in the `logs/` directory (or a custom directory specified with `--log_dir`).
+Each log file contains timestamped entries for training progress, validation metrics, and checkpointing events.

 <!--For visualization and interpretability analysis, explore the example notebooks in `notebooks/`.-->